 School years were lazy.
 All I wanted to do was to go back home and turn on my PC.
 I loved video games.
 I wanted to play every video game ever created.
-It was fascinating to watch the technology evolve so rapidly.
-From text based adventures to Myst and Syberia.
+It was fascinating to watch technology evolve so rapidly.
+From text-based adventures to Myst and Syberia.
 From green console terminals to 3dfx.
 Video games were pushing metal to the maximum.
-Plus, it was really a pleasure, saving the universe with your friends.
+Plus, it was really a pleasure, to save the universe with your friends.

 And then the web arrives and changes everything.

 It was very slow to connect and files were taking hours to download.
-Images were considered luxury.
-Platforms like Blogspot and Wordpress were getting really popular.
-It was really easy for someone without any technical skills, like myself, to create their own website.
+Images were considered a luxury.
+Platforms like Blogspot and WordPress were getting popular.
+It was easy for someone without any technical skills, like myself, to create their precious website.

 I started a personal blog about video games and technology using Yahoo!
 Geocities.
-For the first time someone could actually read my articles.
+For the first time, someone could read my articles.
 It wasn’t a successful one, depending on the traffic, but it helped me to expose myself to many activities.